tildaengberg/new-portfolio/README.md

 # Portfolio

-Small project, just for fun to store my work over the years.
+Just for fun to store my work over the years.
 Developed in React.js with styled-components.

 ## Website